Kleene-Star/KleeneStar/README.md

 cd kleenestar
 ```

-Once inside the project directory, you’re ready to prepare the system for execution.
+Once inside the project directory, you're ready to prepare the system for execution.

 ## Restore dependencies